 Prior to this, I worked on Jaguar's new website for six months.
 I was responsible for overseeing and implementing tone of voice, reviewing copy from the team of three writers and outside agencies' work, as well as writing large chunks of the site.
 You can see the site here.

 Like all brands, the truth behind them is in the brand and the people who created it.
 By asking the right questions, we drew out the truths behind the brand and clarified its positioning and tone of voice against the competition.

 Joules approached me to help them develop their brand.
 This coincided with a rapid growth in business and the client wishing to consolidate the brand before things got our of hand.
-Working with a planner, we took them through a series of workshops that got the heart of the brand which we then developed into a brand essence and brand handbook.
+Working with the core client team, we took them through a series of workshops that got the heart of the brand which we then developed into a brand essence and brand handbook.

 Creating a consistent tone of voice was key, along with sharing the brand story in a memorable way.

 The brand has consistently and successfully applied this approach to great effect of the past few years.